Gabrax/GABGL/README.md

 OpenGL sandbox with C++ for learning purposes

-Feel free to use this as a template

-To build and run project, just use the build script in root directory for your OS
+To build and run project, just use the build script in root directory for your OS.
+For first time build, you can specify compiler (msvc, clang, gcc).
+Without specifying cmake will detect default compiler.
+Then you can use script without argument, compiler is remembered in cache.

 - Only Windows
 ```batch